 - In the case of multiple change lists, however, Perforce is better than SubVersion as there is no involuntary commitment when a file is moved from a default change list.

 - One of the other advantages of Perforce is that the layout of the working directory could be specified.

 Mercurial also eases the transition between tools much like Subversion.
 It helps in creating aliases and makes them a pleasant interface to use.

 Advantages of Mercurial:

 - It works online and offline, which means the work could be continued even without an internet connection, and changes could be committed to the local repository.

 - The first trend is the adoption of agile practices at the core, including automation which would allow sprint and Iteration planning as well as retrospection of all data for a successful release.
 Moreover, companies should invest time and money in automation to ensure relevancy in the stories and features of the sprints.

 - These days teams need to test their products in multiple environments before the release, which glorifies the importance of cloud platforms in production environments.
 Most of the products today starting from operating systems to Internet browsers are supportive of different platforms that make testing essential in all the situations.

 - The popularity of distributed version control systems like GIT, Mercurial, etc. resulting from the flexibility it provides for teams to work on different levels make it easier for individuals to keep a self-contained repository on one’s system.
 A developer could work offline without the necessity of a privileged master repository.

 This has been a guide to Git Alternatives.
-Here we have discussed different alternatives of Git like SVN, Perforce, Mercurial etc. You may also look at the following article to learn more:
+Here we have discussed the basic concept and different alternatives of Git along with trends and advantages of mercurial.
+You may also look at the following article to learn more –